Integrable deformations of the Dirac--sinh-Gordon system: The -deformed Lax pair

-\end{definition} Several structural features are worth noting here.
-First, the diagonal part of each Lax operator carries the fermion correction $\im\bp\psi\cdot\genH$, which encodes the backreaction of the fermion on the scalar.
-Second, the phase $\ee^{\pm\im\thz/2}$ multiplies the off-diagonal (grade $\pm 1$) elements with a half-angle that differs from the full-angle deformation $\ee^{\pm\im\thz}$; this distinction is central to the gauge analysis of section~\ref{sec:gauge}.
-Third, the asymmetric spectral grading ($\zeta^{-1}$ in $\Aplus$ but $\zeta$ in $\Aminus$) is the standard Leznov--Saveliev feature that produces the hyperbolic nonlinearity.
+Several structural features are worth noting.
+First, the diagonal part of each Lax operator carries the fermion correction $\im\bp\psi\cdot\genH$, encoding the backreaction of the fermion on the scalar.
+Second, the deformation enters through half-angle phases $\ee^{\pm\im\thz/2}$ multiplying the off-diagonal grade-$\pm 1$ elements; this distinction from the full-angle $\ee^{\pm\im\thz}$ in the Dirac equation is central to the gauge analysis of Section~\ref{sec:gauge}.
+Third, the asymmetric spectral grading ($\zeta^{-1}$ in $\Aplus$, $\zeta$ in $\Aminus$) is the Leznov--Saveliev feature that produces the hyperbolic nonlinearity.
 In the fundamental representation~\eqref{eq:sl2}:

+The matrix form makes the role of each entry transparent.
+The diagonal entries, $\pm(\partial_\pm\phi + \im\bp\psi)$, encode the scalar field momentum and the fermion density; they are purely real when $\phi$ and $\bp\psi$ are real (the $\thz=0$ case) and remain unchanged by the deformation.
+The upper-right and lower-left off-diagonal entries carry the spectral parameter $\zeta$ and the exponential $\ee^{\pm\beta\phi}$, producing the hyperbolic nonlinearity of the sinh-Gordon equation when the zero-curvature condition is imposed.
+The deformation parameter $\thz$ enters exclusively through the constant phase factors $\ee^{\pm\im\thz/2}$ on these off-diagonal entries, and it is the conjugate pairing of these phases under commutation that causes $\thz$ to drop out of the curvature.